-An ESG Data Summary that provides year-over-year ESG data for 2020, 2021, and 2022 is included as an appendix to this report for reference.
+An ESG Data Summary that provides year-over-year ESG data for 2021, 2022, and 2023 is included as an appendix to this report for reference.

-We continue to work to enhance our ESG strategy, with a particular focus on the priority areas identified by our materiality assessment.
+We continue to work to enhance our ESG strategy, with a particular focus on the priority areas identified by our materiality assessment which was completed in 2022.
+We plan to refresh our materiality assessment every three years to help us better address stakeholder interests and business impacts.
+We believe this assessment is valuable for understanding our stakeholders' priorities and the evolving landscape of ESG issues.